-Learning how to sell on Instagram is easier than ever with shoppable Instagram posts.
-The steps to selling on Instagram include using a business profile and having great photos since Instagram is a very visual platform.
-The real work is in marketing your products once you’ve got your account set up.
+Learning how to sell on Instagram is easier than ever with shoppable Instagram posts (Instagram Shopping) and integration with Facebook Shops.
+The steps to selling on Instagram include creating a business profile, connecting to your Facebook page, and creating your product catalog or connecting it with your existing online store.
+Finally, you’ll need a solid marketing strategy with great photos since Instagram is a very visual platform.

-1. Check Eligibility for a Shoppable Instagram Account
+1. Check Your Eligibility for a Shoppable Instagram Account

-You can sell digital goods and services on Instagram, but not through a shoppable post.
-You will simply have to direct users to the link in your bio to make purchases because they cannot shop directly from Instagram like they can with shoppable posts.
+- You cannot sell digital goods and services through a shoppable post.
+You will have to direct users to the link in your bio to make purchases.

-2. Switch Instagram Profile to a Business Account
+2. Switch Your Instagram Profile to a Business Account

-If your business is using a personal Instagram account, you will have to convert it to a business account to create shoppable posts.
-It does not cost anything to do so.
+If your business is using a personal Instagram account, then you will have to convert it to a business account to create shoppable posts.

 - From your profile, tap the three horizontal bars in the top right corner of the screen

 - At the bottom of this screen, tap Settings

 - Then, tap Account

 - Next, click on Switch to a Professional Account